Pitasi/univrs/articles/rust-server-components.md

 [site](https://xeiaso.net) [source code](https://github.com/xe/site) for making
 me discover maud).
 It's not as good as writing JSX but it's not bad either.

-Even if we're adding a new dependency, keep in mind the philosophy of this
+The great thing is that you can't make mistakes like forgetting to close a `<p>` or your code won't even compile.

-project: being able to understand what's going on at all times.
-Something you definitely cannot do with React/Next.js/JSX, transpilers, bundlers, servers.
+Since we are adding a new dependency, I want to keep in mind the philosophy of this project: being able to understand what's going on at all times.

-Maud is just a fancier `format!()`:
+Maud is just a fancier `format!()` that looks like that:

 ```rust
 // A Rust Server Component with maud